csp83/app-deploy-k8s/README.md

 Create NonRoot user in image (Dockerfile) and in the deployment runAs that user

 ##### how you found it
-Step 1: kubectl get pods -> pod status in CreateContainerConfigError Step 2: kubectl describe pod <invoice-app-xxx-xxx> -> it shows the error (container has runAsNonRoot and image will run as root)
+Step 1: kubectl get pods -> pod status in CreateContainerConfigError <br />
+Step 2: kubectl describe pod xxx-xxx -> it shows the error (container has runAsNonRoot and image will run as root)

 ### Part 2 - Setup the apps